UNIVAC LARC: Description

 If a higher-priority section is locked out in one 4-microsecond cycle, when it tries again in the next 4-microsecond cycle, all lower-priority sections are prevented from beginning a new cycle on that memory bank until the higher-priority section has completed its access.

+The LARC's Computers wrote lists of Summary Orders in memory for the Processor to read and interpret by the Processor Control Program (written and supplied by UNIVAC with each system), to request needed I/O.

 The LARC was built using surface-barrier transistors, which were already obsolete by the time the first system was delivered.
 The LARC was a very fast computer for its time.
 Its addition time was 4 microseconds, multiplication time was 8 microseconds, and the division time was 28 microseconds.
 It was the fastest computer in 1960–61, until the IBM 7030 took the title.

+LARC one-digit numeric code

+In the basic five-bit biquinary code of the UNIVAC-LARC, 15 combinations are allowed, any one of which may be stored in any digit position in storage.